KnpLabs/DoctrineBehaviors/docs/sluggable.md

 Will automatically generate on update/persist (you can disable the on update generation by overriding `getRegenerateSlugOnUpdate()` to return `false`.

-You can also override the slug delimiter from the default hyphen by overriding `getSlugDelimiter()`.
+You can also override the slug delimiter from the default `-` by overriding `getSlugDelimiter()` method.

 Slug generation algo can be changed by overriding `generateSlugValue()`.